-Attachment 10: Explanation of delinquent federal debt (conditionally required)
+Attachment 11: Explanation of delinquent federal debt (conditionally required)

-If your organization is delinquent in the repayment of any federal debt, explain why.
-Provide evidence that you have entered into a repayment agreement with the Internal Revenue Service, if applicable, and that you are current on all payments due.
+If your organization is delinquent in the repayment of any federal debt, provide explanatory information.
+Provide evidence that you have entered into a repayment agreement with the Internal Revenue Service, and that you are current on all payments due.
 Examples of relevant debt include delinquent payroll or other taxes, audit disallowances, and benefit overpayments.
 See OMB Circular A-129.